AtropineTears/TheMacHardeningScripts/README.md

 # TheMacHardeningScripts

+## Description

- Scripts to secure and harden Mac OS X
+Scripts to secure and harden mac os x

+## What Scripts To Use

+Start off with using the homebrew harden script to harden homebrew.